GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: Data Analysis Methodologies to Interpret and Characterize Group Behavior

-\sysname's comprehensive approach to profiling group behavior through sociometric data and graph analysis enables each interaction type to contribute to understanding group behavior.
-By prioritizing weighted metrics, we capture the quality and significance of interactions, enabling an in-depth analysis of group behavior.
+Importantly, configurations can be empirically weighted to highlight different interactions, revealing how various interaction types shape group behavior measurement. \sysname's comprehensive approach to profiling group behavior through sociometric data and graph analysis enables each interaction type to contribute to understanding group dynamics.
+By prioritizing weighted metrics, we capture the quality and significance of interactions, enabling an in-depth analysis of group behavior that goes beyond simple pairwise interactions and provides a holistic view of group dynamics in collaborative environments.